xchem/fragalysis-api/README.md

 We are looked after by Rachael :crown:.

-Finally, this project has been ruined by Tyler.
+Finally, the code quality was ruined by Tyler.